What is the difference between guilt and shame?

 You know you shouldn’t have lost your temper in a recent conflict with a loved one.
 But you did.
-To resolve the aftermath, you prayed for forgiveness and reconciled thoroughly with the one you wronged.
+To resolve the aftermath, you prayed for forgiveness and apologized thoroughly (maybe even to excess) with the one you wronged.
 Then why do you feel like your soul is weighed down under a heap of rocks as you replay the interaction over and over?

-What you might be feeling is shame, which is vastly different than guilt.
+What you might be feeling is shame, which is vastly different from guilt.
 Read about the differences below and how you might talk about this with your kids.

 Guilt is the emotion God gives us that lets us know we’ve sinned.
 The feeling is caused by the status of guilt (we feel guilty because we are guilty), but God-given guilt is brave and honest about admitting those selfish actions.

-Guilt doesn’t go away until you have done your work to confess, repent, and restore.
-But when that work has been done, then the guilt has done its job well and ought to be gone!
+Guilt likely will not go away until you have done your work to confess, repent, and restore.
+Once this work is done, then the guilt has done its job well and ought to be gone!
 No blaming or self-critical rumblings echoing around your soul.
 The Bible describes this as “godly grief that produces a repentance that leads to salvation without regret…” (2 Corinthians 7:10).
 Godly grief is much different than shame.

 Ordinary messes of family life can become fertile soil for growing a deep understanding of rich spiritual truth.
 These ideas about guilt and shame apply to both parents and kids, since we both sin against each other.

 One mom’s story about the difference between guilt and shame

 Hannah, a coaching client* taught her daughter this profound truth about guilt and shame: